musictheory/piano.js/README.md

 Sadly, due to [inharmonicity](http://en.wikipedia.org/wiki/Inharmonicity), harmonics of piano strings are often not integer multiples of the fundamental frequency.
 Our crossfade may loop the fundamental frequency perfectly, but will cause the out-of-tune harmonics to vary in amplitude (audible beating).

-1) Increase the loop duration such that the beating is acceptable.
+1. Increase the loop duration such that the beating is acceptable.
 The piano's compound decay already causes natural beating.
 By using a loop duration of 1-2 seconds, the beating artifacts from looping are hard to distinguish from the natural beating.
-2) Retune all harmonics such that they are perfect integer multiplies.
+2. Retune all harmonics such that they are perfect integer multiplies.

 Most piano software instruments use approach #1.
 However, due to file size concerns, we don't have the luxury of adding 1-2 seconds per sample.
 Hence, piano.js uses approach #2.

-### Analysis and Resynthesis
+### <a name="preparing-manipulation"></a>Manipulation

 To manipulate and generate the samples, we use a [Python](https://www.python.org) script (`samples.py`) with [NumPy](http://www.numpy.org), [SciPy](http://www.scipy.org), [Audiolab](http://cournape.github.io/audiolab/), and [Loris](http://www.cerlsoundgroup.org/Loris/).  [izotope RX4](https://www.izotope.com/en/products/audio-repair/rx) and [Audition CC](https://creative.adobe.com/products/audition) were used to prepare the samples.